openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 For open-ended problem types that provide only the question (numerical, text, and math expression input), submission data can help you identify similar responses.
-In the Submission Counts report you have access to every answer submitted by a student.
+In the Submission Counts report, you have access to every answer submitted by a student.
 The chart, however, presents only the 12 most frequently submitted responses.
-Your initial investigation into how students answer a question can begin with this set.
+Your initial investigation into how students answer a question can begin with this set of 12.

 For example, the edX Demo course includes a text input problem that has a correct answer of "Antarctica".
-The problem is set up to recognize other variations in capitalization for this English spelling as correct.
+The problem is set up to recognize variations in capitalization for this English spelling as correct.

 .. image:: ../images/problem_answers.png
  :alt: A histogram with one bar for each answer.
-Bars for correct or incorrect
+Bars have different colors for
-     submissions have different colors.
+     correct or incorrect submissions.

 .. edX/DemoX.1/2014/performance/graded_content/assignments/i4x%3A//edX/DemoX.1/sequential/9c1aacbb2795470e8473b059b59c3344/problems/i4x%3A//edX/DemoX.1/problem/466f474fa4d045a8b7bde1b911e095ca/parts/i4x-edX-DemoX_1-problem-466f474fa4d045a8b7bde1b911e095ca_2_1/answer_distribution/